RedisLabs/redislabs-docs/content/rs/installing-upgrading/plan-deployment/file-locations.md

     "/rs/installing-upgrading/file-locations/",
 ]
 ---
+{{<warning>}}
 To ensure that Redis Enterprise Software functions properly, be careful with the files in the application directories.
+If you modify or delete the application files, Redis Enterprise Software might not work as expected.
+{{</warning>}}

 ## Application directories